MicrosoftDocs/microsoft-365-docs/defender/threat-intelligence/using-copilot-threat-intelligence-defender-xdr.md

 (Add screenshot here)

-### Ask about the threat actors are targeting your industry
+### Ask about the threat actors targeting your industry

 An important aspect of threat intelligence is keeping up to date with the global threat landscape.
 Choose the **Ask** prompt if you want Copilot for Security to summarize the latest threat articles relevant to your industry so you can gather information on the latest TTPs or campaigns threat actors are launching against organizations similar to yours and promptly assess and apply mitigation or prevention strategies.